Directional Tutorial¶

 201 Principal Matching¶

 One of the fundamental operations in directional-field processing is matching.
 That is, defining which vectors in tangent space t_i correspond to those in adjacent tangent space t_j.
-In Directional, we only work with order-preserving matchings: if vector k in tangent space t_i is matched to vector m in t_j, then for any l \in \mathbb{Z}, vector k+l is matched to vector m+l (modulu N).
+In Directional, we only work with order-preserving matchings: if vector k in tangent space t_i is matched to vector m in t_j, then for any l \in \mathbb{Z}, vector k+l is matched to vector m+l (modulo N).
 Suppose that the orientation of the TB graph edge is t_i \rightarrow t_j.
 Then, the matching is encoded as m-k.
-The matching is sometimes not known in advance (for instance, when the Cartesian field is input or computed), and it needs to be devised from the field.
+Given a directional field, the matching is sometimes not known in advance (for instance, when the Cartesian field is input or computed), and it needs to be devised from the field.

-Given a raw field (in assumed CCW order in every tangent space), it is possible to devise the rotation angles \delta_{ij} by the process of principal matching 7.
-Principal matching is defined as the matching with minimal effort, always putting it within the range of [-\pi, \pi) (and therefore denoted as “principal”).
+Given a raw field (in assumed CCW order in every tangent space), and a matching, one defines the (sum of) rotation angles \delta_{ij} (measured against the parallel transport) as the effort of the matching.
+The process of principal matching [^diamanti_2014] computes the unique matching of least effort, which is within the range of [-N\pi, N\pi) (and therefore denoted as “principal”).
 It corresponds to the “smallest angle” matching for N-RoSy fields.

-, that accepts a Cartesian field as a parameter, and computes the following:
+Principal matching is done through the function principal_matching(), which accepts a Cartesian field as a parameter and computes the following:

 - The matching on each (directed) TB-graph edge.
 This is stored in the

-member of the field class. - The indices of the cycles.
-The singular local cycles are are stored in the corresponding
+matchingmember of the field class. - The indices of the cycles.
+The singular local cycles are stored in the corresponding

 202 Sampling¶

-This is an educational example that demonstrates the loss of information when generating a Cartesian field from rotation angles, and then trying to retrieve them back by principal matching.
-This causes low valence cycles and undersampling cause aliasing in the perceived field.
+This is an educational example that demonstrates the loss of information when generating a Cartesian field from rotation angles, and then trying to retrieve them by principal matching.
+This causes low valence cycles and undersampling causes aliasing in the perceived field.
 There are three modes seen in the example:

 -

-In the polar mode, the user can prescribe the index of a singularity directly, and compute the field with index prescription (see example 401).
-With this, the rotation angles between adjacent faces can be arbitrarily large, and appear as noise in the low valence cycles.
+Polar mode: The user can prescribe the index of a singularity directly, and compute the field with index prescription (see example 401).
+With this, the rotation angles between adjacent faces can be arbitrarily large, and appear as noise in the low-valence cycles.

 -